 They wouldn't give us any water.
-We had a colonel with us there from Ft.
-Drum.
+We had a colonel with us there from Fort Drum.
 He was from Oklahoma.
-He wanted to take up for the men and he'd went out there to see some of the Japanese officers was in a little cabin on up on top of the hill.
+He wanted to take up for the men and he'd went out there to see some of the Japanese officers in a little cabin on up on top of the hill.
 So he went up there and told them the American prisoners had to have some water.
-And he said they 'didn't have any water for American prisoners.'
-And so finally there about three or four days, we'd one took all their buttons off the shirts and put them in our mouth and sucked them.
-Somebody had told us you'd get moisture in your mouth by sucking a button.
+And he said they 'didn't really have any water for American prisoners.'
+And so finally there about three or four days, we'd took all their buttons off the shirts and put them in our mouth and sucked them Somebody had told us you'd get moisture in your mouth by sucking a button.
 So I don't think I had any buttons left on my shirt cause I was really trying it out anyhow.

-So then from there, finally, the Japanese had told the American officer that he could have a wheelbarrow there and a 55 gallon steel drum and get some water.
-Well the American said, 'Where's the well?'
-He said 'You don't get no well water,' said, 'you get it out of the creek down here.'
-Well this creek run into the ocean that a lot of Filipino toilets was built right over the top of this water, out over the top you know high on the bank where the toilet would be sitting.
+So then from there, finally, the Japanese had told the American officer that he could have a wheelbarrow there and a fifty-five gallon steel drum and get some water.
+Well the American said, "Where's the well?"
+He said, "You don't get no well water," said, "you get it out of the creek down there."
+Well this creek run into the ocean that a lot of Filipino toilets was built right over the top of this water, over the top you know high on the bank where the toilet would be sitting.
 I have seen them dipping water there.
 They taken the thing and kind of knock the waste from the toilet away to dip the water up.
-And that was the only water they could get water so they filled up this barrel and brought it out there and put a lot of chlorine in it to purify the water.
-And it was pretty rough drinking but it was wet.
+And that was the only water they could get water so they filled up this barrel and brought it out there and put a lot of chlorine in it to purify the water, And it was pretty rough drinking but it was wet.

 Finally in the fourth day they agreed to give us something to eat and they give us a can of our own "C" type rations.
 And it was the dry ration.
-Well, it was what they had the coffee in it and a little piece of candy and four or five hardtack--biscuits.
+Well, it was what they had they coffee in it and a little piece of candy and four or five hardtack - biscuits.
+It was old World War One "C" rationing that they'd saved or something.
+It wasn't the new type they had in the later part of